 Enter the Cocoon:

-Sven Väth’s legendary club night at Amnesia Ibiza has metamorphosed into a great butterfly.
+Sven Väth’s legendary club night Cocoon at Amnesia Ibiza metamorphosed into a great butterfly.

 There was one word that described that night.
 Intensity.
 This came first in the form of a clean and carefully assembled DJ set from Âme (pronounced ‘ahm’).
 There was a terrific atmosphere all about the club of Amnesia.
 This came from one of many things- namely the sense that everybody there was a true music fan.
 This was confirmed throughout the long night in the form of a conversation and observation, which began at midnight and ended at 6.10 AM.

 It was 3am before Âme had reached his crescendo.
-The stage was taken up by the master of LIVE- this being KiNK, who played an impassioned bouncy set that was anchored by great crashes of drum patterns- often with a Balearic tinge.
-This nearly blew the roof off of Amnesia- a club that holds a special energy.
+The stage was taken up by the master of LIVE- this being KiNK, who played an impassioned and bouncy set that was anchored by great crashes of drum patterns- often with a Balearic tinge.
+This nearly blew the roof off of Amnesia- a club that held a special energy.
 This was felt upon arrival, reaching the venue early before all had attended allowed me to fully suck up the static vibrational sensations to be found throughout the venue.
-Some legendary parties had been held here- you could taste it in the air.
+Opening in 1976, some legendary parties had been held here- you could taste it in the air.

 It was time for the main event: